top of page

 • In what ways did you practice/grow in self-care in each of those areas?
 (Btw, paying the bills on time, brushing your teeth daily, having an annual doctor’s check-up, going to the dentist, for women - going to your annual gynecology appointment, mammogram, etc., all count towards self-care.
 Days off, eating a favorite dessert, getting to do your favorite hobby is nice & needed, however, the above count as well and actions like that are not often thought of.)

-• In what self-care “domain(s)” do you want to grow in, in 2024?
+• In what self-care “domain(s)” do you want to grow in, in the New Year?
 What will that look like for you?
+Specifically write out what you would like to do.

 • What spiritual books inspired you?
 Challenged you?
 Changed you?
 How?

 • What is something you gave yourself permission to say “yes” to this year?
-If this applies: As a couple?
+If this applies: What difference did that make as a couple?
 As a family?
+Journal it out.

 • Who and how did someone show up for you this year?
 Who and how did you show up for someone else this year?